brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 ### Running Docker containers in your Cluster

-Now that we have a working Cluster, we can finally run some Docker containers in it.
+Now that you have a working Cluster, we can finally run some Docker containers in it.
 To do that, you first have to create an ECS *Task*, which defines the Docker image(s) to run, the resources (CPU, memory, ports) you need, what volumes to mount, etc. Click the "Task Definitions" link on the left and then